aoki-h-jp/binance-bulk-downloader/README.md

 ```

 ## Available data types
-✅: Implemented and tested. ❌:Not available on Binance.
+✅: Implemented and tested. ❌: Not available on Binance.

 ### by data_type